mateusbsal4/neural-arm-field-planner/README.md

 ## End-to-End Pipeline Instructions

-The following instructions describe how to set up the environment, build the ROS packages, and run the final end-to-end pipeline.
+The following instructions describe how to set up the environment, build the ROS packages, and run the complete end-to-end pipeline on a Franka Emika Panda robot.
+Note that, in addition to the Franka Emika Panda manipulator physically connected to your workstation via Ethernet, you will also need an Intel RealSense depth camera (D435 or D455) connected to your workstation.

 ### Environment Setup